IbzanHyena/blog.ibzan.co.uk/articles/2023-05-30-neural-network-in-j.md

 0.266667
 ```

->>> Our evaluation metric &mdash; accuracy &mdash; is calculated separately for both the training and testing data sets.
+>>> Our evaluation metric&mdash;accuracy&mdash;is calculated separately for both the training and testing data sets.
 The training accuracy is what will be used to guide the model&rsquo;s evolution.
 By contrast, the test accuracy at this point is just for us to see how the network performs on unseen data.